 Along with integrating the company’s sustainable building materials, the design team selected high-performance heating and cooling equipment to balance thermal comfort and energy conservation.
 Light occupancy sensors were also installed to work in concert with the LED lighting throughout the building so the headquarters is able to achieve substantial energy savings.

 To eliminate the usage of municipal water, the headquarters’ design integrated an irrigation system involving collected stormwater with a water storage tank to utilize harvested rainwater.
+Particular attention was paid to the availability of useful medicines.
 Transportation also played a key role, and the company provided bike racks, preferred parking for carpool and fuel-efficient vehicles, electric vehicle charging stations and free shuttle service to the nearby Paoli transportation hub to reduce single-occupant vehicle emissions

 SageGlass: Approximately 17,000 square feet of SageGlass, the world’s smartest electrochromic glass, was installed on the western and southern elevations of the façade to dynamically control sunlight, optimize daylight, maintain outdoor views and enhance comfort by preventing glare and solar heat.
 SageGlass dramatically reduces energy demand and the need for HVAC while increasing employees’ comfort and well-being.

 Saint-Gobain Glass: Saint-Gobain Glass Cool-Lite® SKN163 IIis used in most of the building’s common-area façades, providing an optimal light-to-solar gain ratio in summer months and excellent thermal comfort during cooler periods, reducing both cooling and heating loads.